ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 #### Ones' Complement

 SMR has two disadvantages.
-They have led to technical issues when using the representation in practice.
-Therefore, the engineers have looked for an alternative approach to store numbers in memory.
+They led to technical issues when computer engineers had used this representation in practice.
+Therefore, the engineers started looking for an alternative approach to store numbers in memory.
 This way, they came to ones' complement representation.

 The first problem of SMR is related to operations on negative numbers.
 The ones' complement solves it.
-Let's consider the root cause of this problem.
+Let's consider this problem in detail.

-Here is an example.
-We want to add the numbers 10 and -5.
-First, we should write them in SMR.
-Assume that each number occupies one byte in computer memory.
-Then we get the following result:
+The example will explain to you what exactly happens when you operate negative numbers in SMR.
+Suppose that you want to add integers 10 and -5.
+First, you should write them in SMR.
+Assume that each integer occupies one byte in computer memory.
+Then you represent them this way:
 {line-numbers: false}
 ```
 10 = 0000 1010
 -5 = 1000 0101
 ```

 Now the question arises.
-How does the processor add these numbers?
+How does the processor add these two numbers?
 Any modern processor has a standard module called [**adder**](https://en.wikipedia.org/wiki/Adder_(electronics)).
 It adds two numbers in a bitwise manner.
-If we apply it in our task, we get the following result:
+If you apply it for our task, you get the following result:
 {line-numbers: false}
 ```
 10 + (-5) = 0000 1010 + 1000 0101 = 1000 1111 = -15
 ```

-The result is wrong.
+This result is wrong.
 It means that the adder cannot add numbers in SMR.
-The calculation mistake happens because the adder does not consider the highest bit of the number.
-This bit stores the sign.
+The calculation mistake happens because the adder handles the highest bit of the number wrongly.
+This bit stores the integer's sign.

 There are two ways for solving the problem:

 1. Add a special module to the processor.
 It should process operations on negative integers.

 2. Change the integer representation in memory.
-The representation should fit the adder logic when it adds negative integers.
+The representation should fit the adder logic when it operates negative integers.

 The development of computer technology followed the second way.
 It is cheaper than complicating the processor architecture.

 The ones' complement reminds SMR.
-The sign of the number occupies the highest bit.
-The remaining bits store the value.
-The difference is all bits of the value are inverted for negative numbers.
-It means zeros become ones and ones become zeros.
+The sign of the integer occupies the highest bit.
+The remaining bits store the number.
+The difference with SMR is all bits of a negative number are inverted.
+It means zeros become ones, and ones become zeros.
 Bits of positive numbers are not inverted.

 Table 3-15 shows the ones' complement representation of some numbers.